 Anyway, developed and published by Ubisoft, this game looks incredibly fun, and one of the main selling points for me is that you can recruit any of the in-game characters you encounter to your cause.

 In Watch Dogs: Legion post-Brexit London is actually, a total mess (as you’d expect), what with a tech-driven Big Brother state watching your every move.
 I love the premise behind this game, as it feels very relatable to the current UK climate.
-The gameplay adapts to the narrative choices you make, even as far down to the characters you choose to play as.
+The gameplay adapts to the narrative choices you make, even as far down as the characters you choose to play as.
 For me, this is a really fascinating gameplay mechanic, and not one I’ve encountered before, so I’m excited to try it out.

 Launching: November 2020

 It feels like the entire world has been waiting for this one!
 Cyberpunk2077 has been hugely anticipated for the last few years, but even more so since Keanu Reeves took to the stage to tell everyone how breathtaking we all are at E3 last year.

 Developed and published by CD Projekt/CD Projekt Red, the team behind The Witcher series (have I mentioned how much I love The Witcher 3: Wild Hunt?), Cyberpunk 2077 is an open-world action-adventure RPG set in Night City, California, as part of a dystopian futuristic world.
 I love the premise of the game and the trailers I’ve seen so far look incredible.

 My only concern (and it’s a personal gripe) is that Cyberpunk 2077 is to be played in first-person mode.
 This is a big change from the third-person style of gameplay in The Witcher 3, and one I tend to struggle with in general.
-However this is a matter of personal preference, so if I can get over my dislike of first-person view, there’s every reason for me to absolutely love this game!
+However this is a matter of personal preference, so if I can get over my dislike of first-person view, there’s every reason for me to absolutely love this game.